-The current dominant cryptographic scheme for ensuring data security over the internet is the RSA protocol~\cite{rivest_1978_method}.
+The current dominant approach for ensuring data security over the Internet is based on a combination of public-key cryptography, e.g. the RSA protocol~\cite{rivest_1978_method}, for exchanging a secret key/seed, and symmetric-key cryptography protocols, such as advanced encryption standard (AES) or secure hash algorithm, for encryption, decryption, and authentication.
 The security of RSA is, however, based on the computational complexity of the factoring problem.
 The latter does not have any {\em known} efficient solutions on classical computers, but there exists a quantum algorithm using which one can solve the factoring problem in polynomial time~\cite{shor1994algorithms}.
 This is a huge threat to the security of our online communications, such as email correspondence and banking transactions, especially considering the progress made in the past few years in quantum computing \cite{johnson2011quantum,barends2016digitized,moran2016quintuple}.
+Note that, although symmetric-key algorithms such as AES may now be considered safe against quantum attacks~\cite{campagna2015quantum}, the initial input keys to such algorithms are currently distributed between two remote users using public-key schemes, which are vulnerable to quantum attacks.
 This would necessitate the implementation of alternative solutions, such as QKD, at large scale to offer data security to every individual user.